Rio Vegan Coffee Creamer Tin - Vegan Milk Powder (250g)

 In general, Vegan milk tastes great, however, some Vegan milk tastes better than others.
 The taste is dependent upon whether it is used in hot drinks, smoothies, milkshakes, or simply as a replacement for your cold cereal milk.
 Different types of vegan milk have different textures and react differently to heat.
 As each type of Vegan milk is made from an entirely different ingredient, the tastes can be very different and so a person’s personal preference is another big factor in its taste.
 For those who hate nuts, for example, almond and cashew milk is a definite no. On the other hand, there are some people who can’t stand the taste of coconut and so coconut milk isn’t an option for them.
 Therefore, choosing the best vegan milk for coffee is really down to your taste buds.

 Champion soya milk pots are a fantastic Vegan replacement for dairy milk pots and do not separate when used in hot drinks such as tea and coffee.
 Champion soya milk jiggers are creamy and are available to purchase from our online shop.
 Even office vending machines can now replace their standard dairy vending milk powder with Vegan Vending Whitener powder.

 Coffee creamer is a light cream used in coffee instead of milk.
-Vegan creamer, or non dairy creamer, is simply a non-dairy version of this.
-Dairy free coffee creamer is also known as whitener.
+Vegan creamer, or non-dairy creamer, is simply a non-dairy version of this.
+Dairy-free vegan coffee creamer is also known as whitener.
 Whiteners can be liquid or granulated substances.
 We stock a delicious vegan coffee creamer that is completely cruelty-free.
-Our Vegan Coffee Whitener comes in 750g bags which can be purchased in packs of one or packs of ten.
+Rio Vegan Coffee Whitener comes in 700g bags which can be purchased in packs of one or packs of ten.
 This tasty powdered coffee creamer is 100% dairy-free and available in the UK from our shop.